ComptoxAI Databases¶

 where

-is a name for a node label in the projected graph (it can be the same as or different from the label already in neo4j),neo4j-label
+node-label-iis a name for a node label in the projected graph (it can be the same as or different from the label already in neo4j),neo4j-labelis a node label to match against in the graph database, andnode-property-mappingsare filters against Neo4j node properties, as defined below.NODE PROPERTY MAPPINGS:

 RELATIONSHIP PROJECTIONS: